 We, the undersigned, stand in solidarity with all members of our community, regardless of race, gender, religious affiliation, sexual orientation, disability, or country of origin.
-We strongly condemn the acts of hate and bigotry that have happened here and around the country in the time leading up to and after the Presidential election.
+We strongly condemn the acts of hate, bigotry, as well as support for "white supremacy" that have happened here and around the country.
 Actions, including words and statements, that are based in hate and that deny human beings full membership in the moral community on the basis of arbitrary characteristics are intolerable.
 We stand opposed to violence in language or in action, and see recent events as a threat to the mission of UNF as a public research university that is committed to intellectual and cultural growth and civic awareness.
 We pledge to stand with and for those who are most vulnerable—members of our community who are persons of color, LBGTQ persons, Muslims and other religious minorities, immigrants and undocumented persons, the differently abled, and women—and to make sure that our students and fellow employees not only feel safe but are safe.
 We affirm UNF’s unreserved commitment to student success within a diverse, supportive campus culture, and we seek to embody the ideals of a free and democratic society.

 Faculty of the UNF Department of Philosophy and Religious Studies